brechtvdv/Article-third-party-payment-schemes-for-maas/content/abstract.md

 <span class="printonly firstpagefooter">
 <span class="footnotecopyright">
 This is a print-version of an article first written for the Web.
-The Web-version will shortly be available.
+The Web-version is available at https://brechtvdv.github.io/Article-third-party-payment-schemes-for-maas/ .
 Copyright © 2020 for this paper by its authors.
 Use permitted under Creative Commons License Attribution 4.0 International (CC BY 4.0).
 </span>
 </span>